 Instructions

-- Slice beef thinly against the grain and marinate with oyster sauce, black pepper, garlic, ginger for 20-25 minutes.
+- Slice beef thinly against the grain and marinate with oyster sauce, black pepper, garlic, for 15-20 minutes if you have time.

 - Whisk together all ingredients to make the dressing and set aside.
 Adjust to taste.